See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 maximising the amount of hardstand area on-site.

-Within the tunnel environment, vehicle emissions can be controlled and dispersed more effectively, resulting in little, if any, change in air quality for people living and working near the tunnel.
-Our tunnels are built to meet strict air quality standards using state-of-the-art ventilation and tunnel design.
+Within the tunnel environment, vehicle emissions can be controlled and dispersed more effectively.
+This results in little, if any, change in air quality for people living and working near the tunnel.
+We will build our tunnels to meet strict air quality standards with state-of-the-art ventilation and tunnel design.

 The exit points of tunnels are also known as tunnel portals.
-During the design process, a modelling-based assessment is used to evaluate potential changes to the air quality surrounding these portals.
+During the design process, we use a modelling-based assessment to evaluate potential changes to the air quality surrounding these portals.
 It is necessary to demonstrate minimal or no change to the surrounding air quality.

-By relocating surface traffic into tunnels, we can also use more space for things that matter most to Adelaide’s communities, including open green spaces and trees.
+By relocating surface traffic into tunnels, we can also use more space for things that matter most to Adelaide’s communities.
+For example, open green spaces and trees.

-Further information about air quality management will be made available shortly once design is finalised.
-In the meantime, the T2D engagement team is happy to answer any questions you may have.
+In the meantime, our community engagement team is happy to answer any questions you may have.

 We are committed to maintaining two lanes of traffic in each direction on South Road during construction.
 There may be occasional limited closures at night or other off-peak times to facilitate some construction activities.
 The majority of construction will be undertaken off-site and next to South Road, which will limit impacts to existing traffic.